Costumes

 Closed hoods

-Lay brothers of the Penitent confraternities in southern France wore hoods too.
+Lay brothers of the Penitent confraternities in southern France could wear hoods as well.
 Like the Italian Misericordia, they often assisted in care for the sick and burying of the dead.

-A lay brother from Florence in a full body suit of waxed linen.
+Left: a lay brother from Florence in a full-body suit of waxed linen.
 Note the hat with two upturned sides, this was to distinguish them from clergymen, who wore flat-brimmed hats.

 Members of the Italian confraternities often wore gloves as well, for even the hands – calloused in case of a workman, clean and ringed for noblemen or traders – can give a clue to someone’s identity.

-Hooded penitents assisting in collecting plague victims to be buried in the French town of Aix, 1720.
+Right: hooded penitents assisting in collecting plague victims to be buried in the French town of Aix, 1720.
 The lay brother standing next to the cart is holding a piece of cloth, probably drenched in vinegar, near his face.
 A vinegar-soaked sponge could also be attached under the hood.
-Small sponges could be placed directly in the nostrils.
+Small sponges could be placed directly in the nostrils

 Sponges

-And soaked sponges remained the principal PPE until well into the 19th century.
+And soaked sponges remained the principal PPE until the end of the 19th century.
 Carried by hand, like we’ve seen at the top of this page, stuffed in the nose or attached under a hood.
-A device such as these could have come in handy; the left one showing the accessorized option, at the right the cheaper DIY version.
+Devices such as the ones below could have come in handy; the left one showing the accessorized option, at the right the cheaper DIY version.

 Better than nothing?

-During an epidemic, plague workers used all kinds of gear and clothing in their efforts to protect themselves and others against contagion.
-Although there was no knowledge of the way the infection spread, some of these pieces of equipment may have coincendentally saved lives.
+During an epidemic, plague workers used all kinds of gear and clothing in their efforts to protect themselves.
+Although there was no knowledge of the way the infection spread, some of these pieces of equipment may have coincidentally saved lives.

-Images without subscript: Naked corpse bearer: detail from ‘La Peste’ by Mattia Preti, 1640, Private Collection; Plague doctor using his cane, detail from engraving ‘Starvation during the siege of Leyden’ by Willem de Haen, 1612-1614, Rijksmuseum Amsterdam; Plague Doctor from Rome, woodcut by Sebastiano Zecchini (publ.)
+Images without subscript: Naked corpse bearer: detail from ‘La Peste’ by Mattia Preti, 1640, Private Collection; Gloves, detail from portrait of a gentleman by Donatien Nonotte (attr.), 18th century; Plague doctor using his cane, detail from engraving ‘Starvation during the siege of Leyden’ by Willem de Haen, 1612-1614, Rijksmuseum Amsterdam; Plague Doctor from Rome, woodcut by Sebastiano Zecchini (publ.)
 British Museum; Plague Doctor in J.J.
 Manget (1721): Traité de la peste; postcard with lay brother from the Florence Misericordia, ca. 1900, Private Collection.

 HJMattie febr 17, 2022